estherDow/sequenceAll/README.md

 - clients can send messages to host name
 - ap name and password may be changed via post request.
 - Changes will take effect after restart

+//TODO:
+- Add Vector of IPAddresses
+- on connect add ip to vector
+- send osc to all ip connected.

+- Remove STA functionality
+- remove handle wifi mode method in loop